magnokf/react_native_hereiam/README.md

 # react_native_hereiam
-simple add participant to an event already scheduled
+simple react-native app to help add participant to an event already scheduled